haranku16/movie-cast-and-crew/README.md

 ![Duke AIPI Logo](https://storage.googleapis.com/aipi_datasets/Duke-AIPI-Logo.png)
-# Movie Cast and Crew Dataset
+# IMDB Movie Cast and Crew Dataset
 This dataset and corresponding notebook captures an analysis of cast and crew member IMDB ratings and box office earnings, and correlation with box office performance and audience/critical reception.

 ## Motivation